Everything You’re Doing To Heal Is Why You Can’t Move On

 It will just feel like your personality.

-That’s Path 1.
 And it’s the path most women take.

 Not because they’re not smart enough.

-Because you can’t read the label from inside the jar.
+You can’t read the label from inside the jar.

-Path 2: You let someone show you what you can’t see on your own.
+You let someone show you what you can’t see on your own.

 That’s what the Becoming Her 2.0 Vision Call is for.